 The municipality has developed a Retention Policy and Exit Policy.
-Both the Retention and Exit policies will be adopted in the Council sitting of June 2023 and is under implementation.
+Both the Retention and Exit policies were adopted in June 2023 and are under implementation.

 The retention policy of uThukela district municipality operates within the boarder initiatives of talent management.
 These include, but are not limited to, skills development, staff development, mentorship, performance management, and employment equity and employee relations.
-Retention initiatives include monetary and non-monetary interventions, and will be approached objectively and holistically.
+Retention initiatives include monetary and non-monetary interventions and will be approached objectively and holistically.
 It also remains primarily the responsibility of the Line Management

 The Exit policy of uThukela district municipality ensures that all matters between the Municipality and the employee are suitably finalised when the employee's employment ends.
 These procedures are to be followed whenever employees cease employment with the Municipality.
 The policy aims to achieve the following outcomes: All the relevant role players are informed of the procedures, which follow the decision to terminate employment.
-One of the outcomes that this policy aims to achieve is that employees leaving the municipality are informed of and formally acknowledge their on-going obligations with regard to confidentiality and intellectual property rights.
+One of the outcomes that this policy aims to achieve is that employees leaving the municipality are informed of and formally acknowledge their on-going obligations regarding confidentiality and intellectual property rights.